fbpx

 Your tree’s needles will stay fresh and it will smell great the more water it takes up.
 Dry trees are unappealing at best and a fire hazard at worst, so if it stops taking up water you may need to cut another inch off the base.

 Know what kind of tree stand you have before heading to the store.
-Angled cuts on the base will enable your tree to take up more water, but if your stand requires that the tree be stood on the base make sure to ask for a straight cut.
+If your stand requires that the tree be stood on the base make sure to ask for a straight cut.
+Straight cuts on the base will enable your tree to take up more water.

 Categories